Intel Core i5-12400 vs AMD Ryzen 5 5600X Face-Off: The Gaming Value Showdown

 You should plan on using a 600-series B- or H-series motherboard with the 12400, and there are a plethora of options available that support DDR4 memory.
 AMD's AM4 motherboard ecosystem is generally less expensive, but AM4's connectivity options have come a bit long in the tooth.

 In contrast, Intel offers more robust connectivity options, like PCIe 5.0, but you do have to pay extra for those capabilities.
-Even the lower-end 600-series motherboards carry higher pricing than many of the options in AMD's robust AM4 motherboard ecosystem, but Intel's lower chip pricing, not to mention performance advantages, makes up for the higher motherboard costs.
+Even the lower-end 600-series motherboards carry higher pricing than many of the options in AMD's robust AM4 motherboard ecosystem, often to the tune of a ~$50 premium, but Intel's lower chip pricing, not to mention performance advantages, make up for the higher motherboard costs.
+We're also in the early days of B660 availability, and pricing typically cools off after a few months (though shortages could prevent that).

 Winner: Intel